CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Methodology

 \textbf{Stage 2: Verified Memory Querying ($\mathcal{A}_{mem}$):} To optimize latency, the controller routes the metadata to $\mathcal{A}_{mem}$.
 This agent performs a high-speed lookup in the Memory Pool.
 If the reference has been previously audited and marked as \textit{Verified} ($Y$), the task concludes immediately.
 If not found ($N$), the planning model allocates the task to the next tier of the thread pool.

 \textbf{Stage 3: Web-based Content Retrieval \& Consistency Audit:} Uncached citations are processed by the Web Search Agent and the Judge Agent.
-The orchestrator allocates parallel threads to scrape high-relevance evidence from the live web.
-The Judge then performs the Strict Consistency Criterion check.
-A successful match ($Y$) updates the Memory Pool for future reuse, while a mismatch ($N$) triggers an escalation to the final verification tier.
+The orchestrator allocates parallel threads to retrieve high-relevance evidence from the live web.
+The Judge then performs the predefined metadata consistency check.
+A successful match ($Y$) updates the Memory Pool for future reuse, while a mismatch or inconclusive result ($N$) triggers an escalation to the final verification tier.

-\textbf{Stage 4: Scholar Retrieval \& Final Verification:} The most resilient citations are handled by the Scholar Agent.
-It utilizes low-frequency, high-precision crawling to fetch the \textit{Canonical Ground Truth}.
-The Judge Agent then performs a second-pass, character-level alignment.
-If this definitive check fails ($N$), the citation is flagged as Hallucinated with an associated provenance report; otherwise, it is successfully Verified and stored.
+\textbf{Stage 4: Scholar Retrieval \& Final Verification:} Unresolved citations are handled by the Scholar Agent.
+It utilizes low-frequency, high-precision crawling to fetch canonical scholarly records.
+The Judge Agent then performs a second-pass rule-based metadata consistency check.
+If this definitive check fails ($N$), the citation is flagged as \textit{Fake} with an associated provenance report; otherwise, it is successfully marked as \textit{Verified} and stored.